buddhist-uni/buddhist-uni.github.io/_tags/burmese.md

   (Photo by <a href="https://commons.wikimedia.org/wiki/File:Shwedagon_Pagoda,_Young_Buddhist_monks,_Yangon,_Myanmar.jpg">Vyacheslav Argenberg</a>, <a href="https://creativecommons.org/licenses/by/4.0">CC BY 4.0</a>)
 ---

-Burmese Buddhists are strongly devoted to preserving the "highest" teachings of the Theravāda Tradition: the Abhidhamma, Pāli commentaries, and meditation.
+The forms of Buddhism practiced in Myanmar.

-Myanmar's modern meditation movements in particular have been hugely influential within the country and, indeed, around the world.
+Burmese Buddhists are noted for their devotion to Theravāda's "higher" teachings, namely: the Abhidhamma, Pāli commentaries, and Vipassanā meditation.